itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

 31. 07/01/22: Jenna is a director at a US-based innovative business solutions firm.
 They have offices an resources throughout LATAM to help scale my IT and software development teams.
+32. 07/05/22: Kate has even more medical virtual office hours.
+I guess they do them weekly?
+33. 07/05/22: Ioana is back and says "A lot of MSPs struggle to manage a stack of vendors and still end up with unreliable protection for their clients."
+    I'd have no clue what she's trying to sell if they weren't already a vendor of ours I've heard about.
+Now that I think about it, what _is_ she trying to sell me if we're already their customers?
+34. 07/05/22: Ozan would like to schedule a call to talk about their "innovative platform capable of managing and optimizing exponential amounts of data all in real-time, at the edge."
+He faked his email to look like the subject came from LinkedIn.
+35. 07/06/22: Sounds like Kara has gotten the point that I'm not actually hiring.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso